python/devguide/getting-started/git-boot-camp.rst

 auto-merge was enabled, you can still cancel the workflow before GitHub automatically merges the change.

-Press the gray "Disable auto-merge" button on the bottom of the pull request page to disable automatic merging entirely.
+Press the gray :guilabel:`Disable auto-merge` button on the bottom of the pull request page to disable automatic merging entirely.
 This is the recommended approach.